cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 A cryptographic pseudonym, or pseudonym for short, as defined by this document, is a value that will be computed from two parts.
 One part is the pseudonym secret value (`nym_secret`) which is known only to the prover and a context value (`context_id`) that is known by both prover and verifier.
 The pseudonym value is computed in such a way that it is computationally infeasible to link to pseudonyms to the same pseudonym secret, i.e., holder for two different context values.

+**Editor note**: this document may be updated to add "committed disclosure" functionality.
+This update would impact proof generation,  proof verification procedures including core proof generation/verification and test vectors.

 ## Pseudonyms Bound to BBS Signatures

 The BBS signature scheme is based on a three party model of *signer* (aka issuer), *prover* (aka user or holder), and *verifier*.
 A *prover* obtains a BBS signature from a *signer* over a list of *messages* and presents a BBS proof (of signature possession) along with a selectively disclosed subset of the BBS *messages* to a verifier.
 Each BBS proof generated is unlinkable to other BBS proofs derived from the same signature and from the BBS signature itself.
 If the disclosed subset of BBS *messages* are not linkable then the presentations cannot be linked.